apache/openserverless-task/ide/docopts.md

     ide login               login in openserverless
     ide devel               activate development mode
-    ide deploy              deploy everything or just one action ide undeploy            undeploy everything or just one action ide clean               clean the temporay files
+    ide deploy              deploy everything or just one action ide undeploy            undeploy actions and packages from the current project or just one action ide clean               clean the temporay files
     ide setup               setup the ide
     ide serve               serve web area